Licensing Houses in Multiple Occupation (HMOs)

 Register of HMO Licences

-HMO Additional Licensing scheme register (PDF 7mb) - the Find box at top of document or Ctrl F search function will allow you to search the register by a specific term such as address; name of road or street etc.
+HMO Additional Licensing scheme register (PDF7mb) (18.3.15) - is available on-line.
+The Find box at top of document or Ctrl F search function will allow you to search the register by a specific term such as address; name of road or street etc.

 Please note -The HMO National Licensing Scheme Register will be available online soon.Until then the council maintains a full register of HMO licences, which can be made available at Hove Town Hall during office hours.
 Please contact Private Sector Housing for details.